 You’ll love the life on the lake at Lake George/Saratoga KOA.
-Set up camp and be in position to explore the nearby Adirondack Mountains, or white water raft down the Hudson River.
+Set up camp and be in the position to explore the nearby Adirondack Mountains or white water raft down the Hudson River.
 Towering pines shade the campground and sites can accommodate rigs up to 40 feet long.
 If you’re without an RV, sleep in one of the many on-site cabins available.
 Relax in the shade and connect to the Wi-Fi or lounge out by the pool.
 Firewood is plentiful, and available for purchase, to keep those campfires burning.

 Seasonal activities in Luzerne Campground

 There's no better way to enjoy the outdoors than by enjoying a picnic surrounded by scenic views and good company.
 If you're looking to dine outside during your RV vacation to Luzerne State Campground, you'll have plenty of options to choose from.
 Various tables are scattered around the park, and a picnic pavilion is available near the beach.
 If you're staying overnight, you'll also find a private picnic table and a fire pit at your site.

 The tranquil Fourth Lake provides an oasis for campers visiting Luzerne State Campground during the warm summer months.
 Splash in the cool water, sunbathe from the shore on the sandy beach, or pack your lunch and enjoy a picnic at one of the many tables located next to the water.
 A swimming beach is located on the west side of the lake, along with restrooms, a changing area, a picnic pavilion, additional parking, and a volleyball court.
 No lifeguard is present, so those looking to enjoy the water must do so at their own risk.